 With the consent of a victim of a crime involving domestic violence, a peace officer, may request an emergency protective order from a judicial officer in person or by telephone on behalf of the victim.
 If the judge believes that the victim is in immediate danger of domestic violence based on an allegation that the abuser recently committed a crime involving domestic violence, the court can issue an emergency protective order, which expires 72 hours after it is issued unless dissolved earlier by the court at the request of the victim.3

 For information about representing yourself in a protective order hearing, you can check out the Alaska State Courts website.
-You can also find general information about preparing for court on our Preparing Your Case page.
+You can also find general information about preparing for court on our At the Hearing page.

 1 Alaska Statute §18.66.990 (5)